joseeden/All-Things-DevOps/pages/030-Security/020-Threat-Hunting.md

 - Block attack vectors
 - Identify critical assets

+**Threat Hunting vs. Normal SOC Monitoring**

-It is important to note that we have to assume that all existing rules have failed when threat hunting.
+- Assume that all existing rules have failed.

-- Looking for things not detected, or those that have bypassed the rules.
+- Seek undetected issues, or those that have bypassed the rules.
-- Query not returning expected data.
 - Assume smart adversaries have good TTPs to avoid detection.
+- Explore cases where queries do not return expected data.